 8. Plant Tags will Add Style

-People already blame that vegetable gardens are boring.
+People already blame vegetable gardens are boring.
 This is one way to make them a little more interesting.
-With plant tags, you’ll also be able to remember the names of vegetables you planted.
+With plant tags, you’ll also be able to remember the names of the vegetables you planted.

-Also Read: 32 DIY Plant Tag Ideas
+Check out these DIY Plant Tag Ideas

 9. Pot Color Matters

 Except for a few colorful vegetables, almost all the vegetable plants bring monochromatic colors.
-You can use bright colored planters to prevent the monotonous feel.
+You can use bright-colored planters to prevent the monotonous feel.

 10. Try Quirky Planters

-Also Read: Bizarre DIY Head Planters
+Take a look at Bizarre DIY Head Planters here

 11. Give Importance to Texture

 Play with the textures of the foliage of your vegetables.
 Mix them to increase aesthetic appeal.
-For example, onion, chives, and garlic have a grass-like appearance–you can grow them with parsley, tomato or cabbage.
+For example, onion, chives, and garlic have a grass-like appearance–you can grow them with parsley, tomato, or cabbage.

 12. Don’t Miss Climbing Vegetables